michaelmelita1/Iris/README.md

 # Iris12
-Enable Live Photos on iOS 12
+Enable Live Photos on iOS 11 to 14 for unsupported devices

 ## Download from my repo